akash008/Challenge/README.md

 # FogHorn-Challenge
 A basic web Single-Page-Application using JavaScript and Angular 1.6.
-It contains search box to search for users in the Github API.It's having following features-
+It contains search box to search for users in the Github API.
+It's having following features-
 * Lazy loading.
 * Encryption for local storage.
 * Grunt tasks.